openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Usage with Various Credential Formats {#alternative_credential_formats}

-OpenID for Verifiable Presentations is Credential format agnostic, i.e., it is designed to allow applications to request and receive Verifiable Presentations and Verifiable Credentials in any format, not limited to the formats defined in [@!VC_DATA].
-This section aims to illustrate this with examples utilizing different Credential formats.
-Customization of OpenID for Verifiable Presentation for Credential formats other than those defined in [@!VC_DATA] uses extension points of Presentation Exchange [@!DIF.PresentationExchange].
+OpenID for Verifiable Presentations is Credential format agnostic, i.e., it is designed to allow applications to request and receive Verifiable Presentations and Verifiable Credentials in any Credential format.
+This section defines Credential Format Profiles for some of the known Credential formats.
+Other specifications or deployments can define their own Credential Format Profiles.

 ## W3C Verifiable Credentials